$125 off any CGM Plan. Use code WINTER125

 Hormone Levels

-There is a lot of evidence that suggests women’s sex hormones, including estrogen and progesterone, impact women’s sleep.
-In fact, research shows that sleep disturbances in women are most pronounced during periods of life characterized by changes in hormone levels.
+There's a lot of evidence that suggests women's sex hormones, including estrogen and progesterone, can impact their sleep.
+Research shows that sleep disturbances in women are most pronounced during periods of life characterized by changes in hormone levels.

 For example, young women experience a surge of hormonal changes during puberty.
-During this time, they are almost three times as likely as adolescent boys to develop insomnia.
+During this time, they're almost 50 percent more likely than adolescent boys to develop insomnia.

-Women also show different sleep architectures during different stages of their ovulation cycles, which correspond to changes in hormone levels.
-Sleep architecture refers to the basic structural organization of normal sleep.
+Women also show different sleep architecture (the basic structural organization of normal sleep) during different stages of their ovulation cycles, which correspond to changes in hormone levels.

-Some women experience changes in the length and quality of sleep phases like NREM and REM sleep during different stages of their lives, which are characterized by changes in their hormones.
+Some women experience changes in the length and quality of sleep cycle phases like NREM (non-rapid eye movement) and REM (rapid eye movement) deep sleep during different stages of their lives, characterized by hormonal changes.
 These include menstruation, ovulation, pregnancy, and menopause.

 a woman laying in bed holding her stomach